HPC-driven drug discovery, from molecule to clinic.

 Partner with us

-We are actively seeking biotech and pharmaceutical partners across three tracks:
+We are actively seeking biotech and pharmaceutical partners across three tracks.
+All commercial agreements are channelled through UCAM’s Technology Transfer Office (OTRI).

 Licensing